In case you hadn’t noticed, I’m not a fan of friction. Nobody is, really.

-Your immediate gut reaction is likely “high-friction” because, with so many lives on the line, it’s important to slow things down and get it right.
+Your immediate gut reaction is likely “a high-friction launch experience” because, with so many lives on the line, it’s important to slow things down and get it right (or prevent the launch altogether).

-However, I argue the correct answer is low-friction — and that’s because there’s a difference between friction and process.
+However, I argue the correct answer is “low-friction” because there’s a difference between friction and process.

-Process is the series of steps required to complete an action.
+Process is the series of steps required to properly complete an action (keyword: properly).

 Some processes are short and sweet.
-Others (like launching nukes) inherently take longer and might feel more burdensome because they have more steps.
-But that’s not friction, it’s the structure inherent in process — and it’s there for a damn good reason.
+Others (like launching nukes) inherently take longer and feel more burdensome because they require more steps.
+But that’s not friction — it’s the structure inherent in process, and it’s there for a damn good reason.

 Friction, on the other hand, is when a process is influenced or altered in a way that makes it more confusing, difficult, or even dangerous to complete.

-In our nukes example, the process is the system of steps we’ve all seen portrayed in movies: There’s a very particular chain of command and communication process, and at the end of the line, there are critical procedural safeguards (like two matching keys or launch codes).
+In our nukes example, the process is the system of steps we’ve all seen portrayed in movies: there’s a very particular chain of command and communication process, plus critical procedural safeguards (like matching keys or launch codes), all of which prevent accidents and abuse.

-Meanwhile, friction is what would happen if the people executing the launch process were given insufficient or confusing training, thus causing them to accidently skip a step.
-Or if the communications network went down.
-Or if keys and codes somehow become mismatched during the development process.
+Meanwhile, friction is what would happen if the people executing the launch process were given insufficient or confusing training, thus causing them to accidentally skip a step and move us closer to nuclear war.
+Or if the communications network went down (or got hacked by a bad actor).
+Or if safeguards failed because of a mistake in the development of the keys and codes.

 See the difference?

-And let’s face it: Most of the time, people are the negative influence.
+And let’s face it: Most of the time, people are the negative influence and the source of the pain.
 Yes, we’re awesome — but we’re also biased, impatient, and prone to mistakes.

 Does that mean process is always perfect?
 No way.
 After all, processes are created by people, so biases, impatience, and mistakes can be baked in from the start.
-When this happens, processes and journey maps absolutely must be redesigned, or else they’ll yield friction 100% of the time.
+When this happens, processes and journeys absolutely must be redesigned or else they’ll yield friction 100% of the time.

 But it’s important you can see the difference.
 Otherwise, you might be trying to fix the wrong problem, or fretting over something that isn’t a problem at all.